• Skip to primary navigation

 Best for just net worth tracking

 Kubera is a relatively new app designed specifically to track net worth.
 You can link just about any type of account to Kubera.
-In addition to bank, credit card and investment accounts, you can link cars using the VIN, the value of real estate via Zillow, and even the value of domain names.
+In addition to bank, credit card, and investment accounts, you can link cars using the VIN, the value of real estate via Zillow, and even the value of domain names.

 The user interface is clean, and the tool allows you to organize your assets and liabilities as you wish.
+I've linked numerous brokerage and retirement accounts to Kubera without any issues.

 Kubera Net Worth Tracker

 In addition to keeping tabs on your net worth, Kubera can keep track of your insurance policies and securely store important documents.
+It also now offers some insight into your asset allocation.
+While this aspect of the app is not as robust as Empower, it's a step in the right direction.

-3. Tiller
+3. Quicken

 Best for budgeting with spreadsheets